La Gineta

-La Gineta is a municipality in Albacete, Castile-La Mancha, Spain.
+La Gineta is a municipality in the province of Albacete, autonomous community of Castilla-La Mancha, Spain.
 It has a population of 2,072.
 The historic Church of San Martín stands in the town.

+It lies on the A-31 road route connecting central Spain with Albacete and Alicante.

 Industry

 La Gineta is the site of a test track of the Talgo RD railway gauge changer.